uw-dims/dims-tp/source/scope.rst

 System overview
 ---------------

-DIMS is funded by the Department of Homeland Security under contract HSHQDC- 13-C-B0013.
-For more information, see the document, "System Requirements and Concept of Operations for From Local to Gobal Awareness: A Distributed Incident Management System (DIMS)" referenced in Section :ref:`referenceddocs`.

 The primary mission objectives for the DIMS system are operational in nature, focused on facilitating the exchange of operational intelligence and applying